FitSmallBusiness

 C. Aging method: The number of days a bill is overdue can be calculated based on either the report date chosen in item A or the date the report is created.

-D. Days per aging period: A/P aging reports are commonly based on intervals of 30 days per column, but you can adjust it to a different number of days.
+D. Days per aging period: A/P aging reports are commonly based on intervals of 30 days per column, but you can adjust them to a different number of days.

 E. Number of periods: Set the number of periods, or columns, that you would like to display in your A/P aging report.